Dr. Ieda M. Santos

-Dr. Santos is an Associate Professor and Program Chair of Graduate Studies at ECAE with more than 12 years of international experience in the education sector in Portugal, the UK and UAE.
+Dr. Santos is an Associate Professor at ECAE with more than 12 years of international experience in the education sector in Portugal, the UK and UAE.

-Since August 2016, Dr. Santos has taught undergraduate and graduate courses in education technology and research methods and has also served as the Research Office Program Chair, Division Head, and Chair of several Committees including Research and Ethics committees at ECAE.
+Dr. Santos has taught undergraduate and graduate courses in education, education technology and research methods and has also served as the Research Office Program Chair, Graduate Office Chair, Division Head, and Chair of several Committees including Research and Ethics committees at ECAE.

 Dr. Santos’s research interests include investigating technology integration in the classroom, teaching and learning practices in higher education using mixed methods approaches, with emphasis on qualitative methodologies.
 She has chaired and also served as a second member in doctoral dissertation committees.
 She has also mentored several graduate research projects, undergraduate action research and internship.